gremlin-0x/writeups/psa_apitesting/apitesting_lab02_zaproxy.md

-# Lab: Finding and exploiting an unused API endpoint
+# Lab: Finding and exploiting an unused API endpoint [OWASP Zed Attack Proxy]

 Turn on `zaproxy` and launch its built-in browser.
 Navigate to the lab.